zeyus/RAGGA/README.md

 - [Installation](#installation)
 - [License](#license)

+## RAGGA

+What is this?
+Load quantized LLMs and run them on your local devices.
+Interact with your own notes (currently markdown notes are supported by default) and ask questions about what you have written and get relevant answers from what you have written!
+Recommended model is TinyLlama-chat https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF/blob/main/README.md based on its speed of token generation and it's low system requirements.
+Try the 8-bit quantized model to start with and if that's still too beefy you can always try 5, 4, etc.

+Basically, RAGGA is an local LLM based AI assistant that cares about your privacy, and does not require running things via untrusted third party APIs.
+The one exception is the web search feature, which can be completely disabled, so nothing ever leaves your system.

 ## Prerequisites

 Due to issues with [hatch not allowing pip options completely](https://github.com/pypa/hatch/issues/838):

 - PyTorch needs to be installed manually
 - llama-cpp-python needs to be installed manually
+- meaning you need a c++ compiler (e.g. Visual Studio 2022 Community C++, build-essentials, etc)

 When the issues are resolved with hatch, this will become significantly easier to install.